Andipha/CDV01_Career_Goals_Reflection_ANDMAN25512_PTO2505_GroupA_Andipha-Mankayi_CDV01/README.md

 Skills Analysis
 Current Skills and Areas of Expertise:

--HTML, CSS, and beginner-level web development
+HTML, CSS, and beginner-level web development
--Git and GitHub version control
+Git and GitHub version control
--Problem-solving and logical thinking
+Problem-solving and logical thinking

 *Skills to Develop or Improve: